 the still photography for Hollywood commercials being filmed in

-He has spent over 1200 days photographing Yellowstone National Park,
+He has spent nearly 1800 days photographing Yellowstone National Park,

 300 in Zion National Park.
 He has shot in 18 national parks, and

 dozens of national monuments, national wildlife refuges, state